serg3y/GoPro-Hero3plus-Black-Long-Exposure-with-Time-Lapse/README.md

 # GoPro-Hero3plus-Long-Exposure-with-Time-Lapse

-I see many versions of gopro autoexac scripts and none work on my Hero3+Black.
-I made some changes and the attached code works for me.
-The code belongs in an "autoexac.ash" file that must be placed in the root directory of the SD card.
-The code starts running when camera is turned on and not charging.
-Camera will accept user commands while the script is running a "sleep" command.
+I see many versions of gopro scripts for long exposure and time lapse but each seems to have somthing wrong with it for useing with Hero3+Black.
+So here is my version.
+The code belongs in an "autoexac.ash" file, which must be placed in the root directory of the SD card.
+The code starts running when camera is turned on *if it is and not charging*.
+Camera will accept user commands while the script is running "sleep" commands.
 There are many restrictions on the file format some of which are listed here.

 > 1. sleep 3                               #wait for boot menu screen to clear (1-3 sec)
 > 2. t app appmode photo                   #switch to photo mode